SSanary/quest2starter/README.md

 Video tutorials are nice, but some of just want to clone code and read stuff.

-Current Unity version: __2020.3.0f1 (LTS)__

 # 1. Prepararation
-1. Install Unity from the Unity Hub
+1. Install Unity __2020.3.0f1 (LTS)__ from the Unity Hub
+1. Download this repo as a ZIP file
-1. Clone this repository to your computer
+1. Extract the ZIP file on your computer
-1. Open the repository project in Unity
+1. Open the folder as a project in Unity
-1. Follow the steps here to configure your project: https://developer.oculus.com/documentation/unity/unity-conf-settings/
 1. Create your game

-# 2. Stuff You Won't Need to Do
-1. Install the Oculus Integration package

 # Additional Information
 -  Oculus Unity Guide: https://developer.oculus.com/documentation/unity/unity-gs-overview/?device=QUEST